 Generally speaking, these studies have shown velocity of the pitch, not type of pitch, is what results in higher levels of stress at the elbow and shoulder.

 It’s pretty clear the myth that curveballs are the reason for youth pitching injuries can actually be put to bed.
 It’s also clear there are numerous factors that result in youth pitching injuries and curveballs may certainly be one factor depending on the mechanics used to throw them.
-It’s certainly considered by many to be within best practice to limit complicating things for youth pitchers by introducing curveballs before they have established proper pitching mechanics.
+It’s certainly considered by many to be within best practice to limit introducing curveballs to youth pitchers before they have established proper pitching mechanics.
 Most importantly, all the Physical Therapists, orthopedic surgeons and athletic trainers I have every heard speak or have read regarding the topic of youth baseball injuries place overuse well above curveball use as the biggest issue in youth baseball.
 In fact, here is a quote by Dr. Glenn Flesig, “it wasn’t the invention of the curveball that increased risk, it was year-round baseball.”

 Don’t miss the forest for the tress.
 Throwing with greater velocity, throwing more than 80 pitches a game, pitching more than 8 months a year, pitching for more than one team in the same competitive season, pitching while fatigued and pitching with poor mechanics are all more related to elbow injury risk than throwing a curveball and are all what I dare say to be much bigger issues in youth baseball than curveball use.